[Artikel in Arbeit]

 Printing to my Brother HL L2340DW(*) is very slow – there is a long pause between pages.
 On Win10 Intel it prints fast without pauses between pages.
 The ‚Start printing immediately‘ setting is not the problem, as I use this on all my installations.
 Win11 ARM currently supports this printer only via WiFi not via USB.

-All my three different Monitors do not work properly when connected via the mini DP port.
-I consider the Dev Kit PCs mini DP port unusable.
+All my three different monitor models do not work properly when connected via the mini DP port.

 The Dev Kit PC sporadically looses the WiFi connection to my Brother printer.
 Solved: This was not a connection problem.
 Somehow the paper size in Windows printer settings was set to letter instead of A4, even though in Windows setup I selected Germany as locale.